 As you can extract meaning from your data at scale, you can understand interactions across every touchpoint, from surveys to customer feedback, and use that insight to create better experiences.

-Ultimately, topic modelling analysis puts you in an incredible position to analyse huge swathes of text data to extract relevant information in real-time and use it to create breakthrough experiences.
+Ultimately, topic modeling analysis puts you in an incredible position to analyze huge swathes of text data to extract relevant information in real-time and use it to create breakthrough experiences.

 Teams spend hours trying to collate, sort and understand the data they receive, all in the hopes of turning that data into insight.
-Fortunately, topic modelling provides far more efficient methods for data and text mining, empowering your teams to identify what matters to your target audience.
-Here are just a few ways you can use topic modelling to achieve better outcomes.
+Fortunately, topic modeling provides far more efficient methods for data and text mining, empowering your teams to identify what matters to your target audience.
+Here are just a few ways you can use topic modeling to achieve better outcomes.

 - Automatically tag customer support tickets

 With a topic modeling tool, your customer service team can mine support tickets to understand what the main problems are and if there are any patterns based on term frequency.
 Based on that information, they can create self-service content or direct support to help customers.

 - Route conversations to the right teams based on topic

 Rather than trying to work out who needs to speak to the customer, a topic modeling tool can tag conversations and then, using workflows, route them to the most appropriate team.
 For example, a conversation that includes the words ‘pricing’, ‘subscriptions’, ‘renewal’, or ‘billing issues’, could be sent to the accounting and/or billing department for resolution.

 Text data, used in conjunction with sentiment analysis, can help you to uncover what customers are feeling and how urgent their queries are.
 For example, if a ticket includes the words ‘immediately’, ‘urgently’, or ‘right away’, you can get the appropriate team members on it as quickly as possible.
 With a rapid response, you can turn unpleasant situations into positive experiences and even avoid potential crises.